dpiloni/AIF-Strategy-Combining-PSP-with-counter-cyclical-securities/README.md

 ![P L](https://user-images.githubusercontent.com/78954578/130289858-3fd9b662-6ccf-49d7-a88d-c808ace020f5.png)

-* Starting from a 1000$ capital, .
+* Starting from a 1000$ capital, the cumulative profits of the strategy over 13 years (2008-2020) would have reached more than 21.600$, not so far from doubling PSP's final wealth of 12.800$.

 ### Yearly performance:

 ![barplot](https://user-images.githubusercontent.com/78954578/130290191-08f9550c-1e18-40ef-9b81-93045cfc9b63.png)

-* A desirable characteristic of an active fund is the "beat the market" ability: ideally, a manager asks for a higher management fee than a passive strategy to perform better than the market.
-In this case, if we define a new metric, the Hit Ratio, as the percentage number of periods a portfolio beats the benchmark, the strategy achieves a descrete performance of 61,5% (8 out of 13 years).
+* By defining the Hit Ratio as the .

 ## Conclusions